pilgrimstack/workshop-301/2.prod/readme.md

 ## Scale Up!

-Something really interesting with Terraform is that is a stateful orchestration tool.
+Something really interesting with Terraform is that it is a stateful orchestration tool.
 Imagine your Wordpress has a huge succes and you need to more power on your frontweb servers.

 Open the main.tf file, in the module app, increase the count number with count = 3 and again, plan and apply with Terraform.